phtruongan/gabriel-tool/README.rst

 What's included?
 ----------------------
+* extract_fsm_git: convert json file from WE to .pbfsm
 * `State Machine`_: Tools to create and persist state machines to describe a wearable cognitive assistant.
 * `Examples`_: Examples on how to use this tool.